Hri7566/NMPB.Client/README.md

 This decompilation is currently not recompilable due to some compiler-specific fields that need names.
 If anyone is willing to help, by all means, submit a pull request or two.

 At this time, I do not want to add any other NMPB DLLs to this repository.
+I plan to have these in separate repos.
+If it is necessary eventually, it will become a buildable monorepo.

 Eventually, I want to use NMPB without the GUI to create a headless server version.